 Exposure suit: Think carefully about what level of exposure suit you need for your dive, and perhaps discus it with your instructor.
 Temperature of the water can change by several degrees as you descend, so the wetsuit you use during shallow dives may not be adequate.
 Generally, instructors can advise you on just how drastic the temperature change will be.

 Torch: As you go deeper underwater it becomes a lot darker.
-You should still be able to se quite fine during your deep dives, however it can be helpful to bring a torch.
+You should still be able to see clearly during your deep dives, however it can be helpful to bring a torch.

 So there you have it!
 A guide to the PADI Deep Diver Specialty.
 I hope you enjoyed it and found it helpful, and please feel free to comment below!